African American Historic Context Statement (AAHCS)

 Consideration for Adoption by the Historic Preservation Commission

-On February 11, 2016, the Planning Department received a request for the HPC to continue the hearing for the African American Historic Context Statement until at least the April 6, 2016 HPC hearing, in order for the community to have additional time to review the document.
-In response to this request, the item will be continued and the public comment period has been re-opened.
+On February 11, 2016, the Planning Department received a request for the HPC to continue the hearing for the African American Historic Context Statement to allow for additional time for the community to review the document.
+The Department has since received additional comments on the draft document and is in the process of editing the draft for consideration by the Historic Preservation Commission at a future hearing in early 2018.

-Contact Preservation Planner Susan Parks for additional information regarding the use of historic context statements or for more information on the Historic Preservation Commission’s review and adoption process.
-Public comment in support or opposition of the document must be received by the Planning Department by March 30, 2016.
+Contact Preservation Planner Desiree Smith for additional information regarding the use of historic context statements, for more information on the Historic Preservation Commission's review and adoption process, or to submit public comment in support or opposition of the document.

 What is a Historic Context Statement?